mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

  ~~~~
  {: .language-bash}

-This script provides use with some information about what the script did and the resources that it required.
+This script provides users with some information about what the script did and the resources that
+it required.
 We see that it used 1 core which is expected for serial jobs.
-We also set
+We also see that the
-that the job used less than 1GB of memory (RAM).
-That lastly  we see the job ran in about
+job used less than 1GB of memory (RAM).
+Lastly, we see the job ran in about 1/3 of a second,
-1/3 of a second, and the error was found to be ~0.0081%.
+and the error was found to be ~0.0081%.

-We are going to run this jobs 2 more times with each run increasing the amount of points in
+We are going to run this job 2 more times with each run increasing the number of points in
 the program.
-As the amount of points increase we will see that the script will require more
+As the amount of points increases, we will see that the script will require more
 RAM.
 To prevent errors we will have to make a couple updates to the `serial.qs` batch script.